shoubhikraj/molecular-modelling/MRCC-compile-script/README.md

 3) Then open powershell and type `Get-Content .\compile.ps1 | powershell -noprofile -`

 Run `.\compile.ps1 -help` for a brief overview of the compile options.
 Detailed information is present inside the compile script as comments, open it with a text editor to read them.

+If there are any problems, or any feature missing, feel free to open an issue.